Burnt bodies of more than 30 found in Myanmar’s Kayah state, reports say

 The Karenni National Defence Force (KNDF) has accused the country’s military rulers of the killings.

-The KNDF is one of the largest of several civilian militias that have opposed the junta ever since it took power in a February coup.
+The KNDF is one of the largest of several civilian militias that have opposed the junta since it took power in a coup.

-The Myanmar military, in turn, has claimed that it had shot and killed an unspecified number of “terrorists with weapons” from the opposition armed forces in the village, reported Reuters.
+The Myanmar military, in turn, has claimed it shot and killed an unspecified number of “terrorists with weapons” from the opposition armed forces in the village, reported Reuters.

 The people were in seven vehicles and did not stop for the military, the military’s officials were quoted as saying by state media.